WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 There are several ways of communicating with the chip, once deployed.

 - Option 1) Via serial communication using the USB-connection.
-- Option 2) Via WiFi.
+- Option 2) Via Wi-Fi.
 - Option 3) By other means, like the SPI bus or using a cheap GMS module.

 I've explored Option 1 and Option 2 in depth, and will share my experience here.